johanberggren/mimic-projektarbete/ReadMe.txt

 java -jar mimic.jar

-Communicate with mimic using a browser or any http application.
+Communicate with Mimic using a browser or any http application.

 Mimic uses port 8080, by default.
 Use the command below to start Mimic on port 80: